sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 > The Level of Assurance received in the `acr` Claim is at least the Level of Assurance requested.
 See also [Section 5.2.3](#authentication-context).
 This is in line with [[OpenID.Core]], Section 3.1.3.7.

 `represents`
-> The `represents` Claim, if applicable, identifies the represented Service Consumer on behalf of which the End-User intends to authenticate.
+> The `represents` Claim, if applicable, identifies the represented service consumer on behalf of which the End-User intends to authenticate.
 Any Client MUST be able to process `represents` Claims.
 As an exception, `represents` Claims MAY be ignored by the Client if, and only if, it is explicitly agreed upon beforehand that no Representation will be provided.

 ## Discovery
 All Clients SHOULD use OpenID Provider discovery to avoid manual configuration and risk of mistakes.